cjmielke/ISIC2018/README.md

 ### Overall process

-1: Performed basic exploration of the dataset in [this notebook](ISIC 2018 EDA.ipynb)
+1: Performed basic exploration of the dataset in (this notebook)[ISIC 2018 EDA.ipynb]